marksparkza/jschon/docs/usage/jsonschema.rst

 class, and provides all the capabilities of its ancestor, as described in the :doc:`json` guide.
 Only its JSON type is limited - to one of ``"object"`` and ``"boolean"`` - in accordance with the JSON Schema specification.
-As we might expect, :class:`~jschon.jsonschema.JSONSchema` introduces a raft of new properties and behaviours, which we'll explore in the following sections.
+As we might expect, :class:`~jschon.jsonschema.JSONSchema` introduces several new properties and behaviours, which we'll explore in the following sections.

 Initializing the catalog